Gallery | Packages | Hunt Info | Booking

 Over-The-Counter Black Bear tags are available at any authorized tag dealer.
 Tag dealers include all Arizona Game and Fish Department offices and most stores with a sporting goods department.
 Both resident and non-resident hunting licenses may be purchased online through the AZGFD.

-Arizona does not allow the use of bait on any bear hunt and does not allow the use of dogs prior the August 1st.
-These hunts are for the hunter looking for a unique challenge.
+Arizona does not allow the use of bait on any bear hunt and does not allow the use of dogs from January 1st - July 31st.

 Arizona Spring Bear Hunting Seasons